-Research is still happening to learn more about the risk of rare events after getting the AstraZeneca/COVISHIELD or Janssen vaccines.
+Research is still happening to learn more about the risk of rare events after getting the AstraZeneca/COVISHIELD (no longer available in Alberta) or Janssen vaccines.
 It is not yet known if having a history of certain health problems puts you at a higher risk of rare events after having these vaccines.